From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 Society has viewed drug addiction in largely two ways: the moral model and the disease model.
 According to the moral model, addiction is ultimately a matter of personal choice, where users have enough control over their actions to continue or not continue with their addictive behavior.
 It may be difficult to stop, but with the right will power it can be accomplished.
 Failure to do so is a moral weakness where users know that their actions are wrong but opt to do them anyway.
 This is the rationale behind traditional religious views that condemn addictive behaviors as sinful, particularly drunkenness and gluttony.

 By contrast, the disease model of addiction maintains that addiction is no more a matter of choice than having a mental illness like schizophrenia.
-Biochemical changes within the brain take place and have a permanent affect on users’ drives.
+Biochemical changes within the brain take place and have a permanent effect on users’ drives.
 Simple willpower is not sufficient to break free of the addiction, and it must be managed in ways similar to how diseases are treated.
 Some people are particularly prone to addiction for largely genetic reasons, and are sometimes described as having addictive personalities.
 Otherwise normal people, without this genetic predisposition, still can become addicts when chemical changes within the brain reach a certain threshold, specifically when the brain’s reward center permanently connects a type of behavior with a pleasure response.
 In either case, even if users can be reprogrammed to resist a particular behavior, the addictive mechanism within the brain is already fixed and they will forever remain addicts.
 The disease model of addiction first emerged in the 1940s, and within a few decades it was embraced by both the American Medical Association and the World Health Organization.

 Extreme advocates of the disease model sometimes argue that drug addicts who break the law as result of their addiction, such as by stealing to support a drug habit, should not be punished for their conduct, but instead given therapy.
 They are in essence broken machines that need to be fixed, not punished.
 However, many mental health organizations that deal with drug dependency incorporate both the disease and moral models.
 While there are certainly physiological causes of addiction that cannot be over looked, there is nevertheless an element of moral responsibility that users have to control their addiction and to be accountable for the harms that they’ve caused others through their addiction.